leotulipan/cineplexx-ov/README.md

          .filmdetails > table > tbody > tr:nth-child(5) > td:nth-child(2)
            <td>Genre:</td>
 						<td>Action, Thriller</td>
+- get data from multiple centers into "showtimes:"
 - show available showtimes for each day in a table sorted by film (not centerID)
 - filter out Kino-Saal we dont like - room -desc
 - refactor to typescript